zachscape/TradingViewSignalBot/README.md

-# Simple MEXC TradingView Bot Example With PENDAX
+# MEXC TradingView Signal Bot

-This repository contains a Node.js application designed to interface with MEXC Exchange using the PENDAX SDK.
-It is specifically built to handle very simple webhooks from TradingView, process the incoming trading signals, and execute trades on the MEXC Exchange accordingly.
+Node.js application specifically built to handle webhooks from TradingView, process the incoming trading signals, and execute trades on the MEXC Exchange.

-## Features

-- Processes TradingView webhook signals.
-- Executes trades on MEXC Exchange based on signals.
-- Validates incoming trading signals for format and feasibility.

-## Getting Started

-These instructions will guide you on how to set up and run the application on your local machine for development and testing purposes.

 ### Prerequisites